Compactness of the Space of Free Boundary CMC Surfaces with Bounded Topology: Curvature estimate

 \section{Curvature estimate}

 In this section we prove an improvement from uniformly small total curvature estimate to uniform local pointwise curvature estimate.
 The proof is inspired by \cite{white1987}*{Theorem 1} and we focus on the local estimates around a boundary point.
 We point out as well that the same proof holds even if the surface is not CMC but has uniformly bounded $C^{0,\alpha}$ mean curvature.
+We also prove curvature estimates for weakly stable free boundary CMC surfaces.